archetype-org/attestation-registry/README.md

 ## Usage

-:information_source: A JS library will be provided to interact with the contract, but for now, here are the NEAR CLI commands to interact with the contract.
+:information_source: A JS library will be provided to interact with the contract, but for now, here is an example NEAR CLI command.

-### `create_manifest`

 To publish a package manifest to the registry, use the following command with `near-cli-rs`, replacing with your own values:

 ```bash
 near contract \
     call-function \